 - Physical and electronic structure of complex oxides - surfaces and interfaces: e.g. perovskites (LaAlO3, LaNiO3, SrTiO3, LaMnO3)

-- Electronic structure of oxide semiconductors: e.g. transparent conducting oxides (TCO's - CdO, ZnO, SnO2, Ga2O3 and In2O3)
+- Electronic structure of oxide semiconductors and in particular, transparent conducting oxides (TCO's - CdO, ZnO, SnO2, Ga2O3 and In2O3)

 - Surface and interface electronic structure of III-nitride semiconductor materials (e.g. InN, InGaN & InAlN)